Off the Beaten Path in Kona

-Use this page as a starting point for a Kona walking tour, a free self-guided route, or the Roamee app for Kona.
+Use this page as a starting point for a Kona walking tour, a free route, or the Roamee app for Kona.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 Mornings are best for snorkeling — afternoon winds can chop up the water.
 Kealakekua Bay kayak tours should be booked in advance.